HIGHLIGHTS

 - It features a 50MP primary camera paired with another 50MP telephoto lens.

 To put things into perspective, the last non-F Reno phone to officially launch in Nepal was the Reno12, all the way back in 2024.
-So it’s definitely good news to see OPPO’s most well-known smartphone series making a long-awaited return to the Nepali market.
+So it’s definitely good news to see OPPO’s most well-known smartphone series finally making a long-awaited return to the Nepali market.

-With the expected launch of the Reno15, hopefully, this marks a turning point, and we start seeing more compelling OPPO smartphones officially enter the Nepali market.
+With the launch of the Reno15 series, hopefully, this marks a turning point, and we start seeing more compelling OPPO smartphones officially enter the Nepali market.
+Alright, enough talk.
+Let’s jump straight into the full overview:

 OPPO Reno15 Overview

 Design-wise, the Reno15 looks familiar, especially if you’ve seen OPPO phones in Nepal before.
 The square camera module is very much in line with OPPO’s current design language.
 That said, the in-hand feel is where the phone really stands out.
-The flat aluminum frame, combined with a brushed glass back, gives it a much more flagship-like feel than you’d expect from a mid-ranger.
+The flat aluminum frame, combined with a brushed glass back, gives it a much more flagship-like feel than you’d expect from a premium mid-ranger.

 Both the front and back are protected by Gorilla Glass 7i, which is a nice touch at this price.